Everyone experiences it at some time.

 Maybe you need time in nature to recharge your spirit.
 Or maybe you need to bribe yourself to break the task into smaller pieces and get busy—and do the hard work.
 Or maybe today you start to take better care of your physical body, so your energy level can keep up with your creative imagination.

 I hope this helps you to find the cause of your low creative energy.
-Maybe during the it process gave you some ideas on how to gain back your motivation and increase your energy level.
+Maybe during the process of reading, it gave you some ideas on how to gain back your motivation and increase your energy level.